Why Programme Cultures Neutralise Design

 The tools carry it

-His most provocative argument: the way to address this isn't better empathy but designing the customer - using anthropological insights about gift-giving, commons governance, and graduated reciprocity to create genuine relationships rather than transactional encounters.
+His counter-proposal: the way to address this isn't better empathy but designing the customer - using anthropological insights about gift-giving, commons governance, and graduated reciprocity to create genuine relationships rather than transactional encounters.
 And his closing line captures the honest limit: "Design is not the answer.
 Design can contribute to the creation of sociality, the restoring of sociality".

 This is a direct challenge to how design is typically positioned in programme-management contexts.
 The standard pitch - "we bring the user perspective" - assumes that the user perspective is what's missing, and that surfacing it will cause change.
 Tonkinwise's point is that the user perspective may be perfectly well understood by the programme and simply overridden by other priorities.
 The bottleneck isn't informational; it's political.